marioamz/PopCulture/README.md

 construct_db()
 ```

-To view the website, run the following and visit: http://127.0.0.1:8000/popsents/
+To view the website, exit iPython, run the following, and visit: http://127.0.0.1:8000/popsents/

 ```
 python3 manage.py runserver